fsprojects/fantomas/docs/docs/contributors/Index.md

 PS: Don't hesitate to open [an issue](https://github.com/fsprojects/fantomas/issues/new/choose) if you have any questions.
 Or if something isn't all that clear.
 Our goal is to make this documentation as complete as possible🎉!

+## Visual Studio Issue

+There is currently [a known issue](https://github.com/fsprojects/fantomas/issues/2447) when loading the `fantomas` solution in Visual Studio that prevents the solution from being able to build properly.
+This is due to an issue in the `Ionide.KeepAChangelog` build step (tracking the issue [here](https://github.com/ionide/KeepAChangelog/issues/8)).

+To workaround this in the meantime, you'll need to comment out the references to `Ionide.KeepAChangelog.Tasks` in `paket.dependencies` and all of the `paket.references` files, and then run `dotnet paket install` again.

 <fantomas-nav next="./FSharp.html"></fantomas-nav>